-Comparative drug interaction of drugs against HCV and COVID19
+Comparative binding interaction of drugs against HCV and COVID19

-To investigate the similarity with the HCV targets for anti-COVID19 receptors, three similar targets of HCV NS3 Helicase, NS5B RNA-dependent RNA polymerase and NS3/4A S168A protease docked against 26 potential drugs along with the already known inhibitors against all three receptors used as control molecules.
-The results indicate, Chloroquine anti-plasmodial drug computationally significant for three HCV receptors but the same is not much significant for COVID19.
-(Figure 4)

-Similarly, anti-HIV drugs Dolutegravir and Maraviroc showed considerable binding against HCV targets but less potential with COVID19 receptors.
-However, some of the drugs used to treat Hepatitis C shown similar results in all 3 proteins of HCV and well as COVID19.
-Elbasvir, Ledipasvir reacted with similar potential against Helicase, RdRp and Protease from both virus HCV and COVID19.
-This clearly stated the importance of anti-HCV drugs might beneficial to treat the COVID19 infection.
+To analyse the comparative binding interaction with HCV targets for anti-COVID19 receptors, three targets of HCV NS3 Helicase, NS5B RNA-dependent RNA polymerase and NS3/4A S168A protease docked against 26 potential drugs along with known inhibitors.
+The result indicated, Chloroquine antiplasmodial drug computationally significant for three HCV receptors but the same is less significant for COVID19 (Figure 4).
+Similarly, anti-HIV drugs Dolutegravir and Maraviroc had considerable binding against HCV targets but less potential with COVID19 receptors.
+Conversely, Elbasvir, Ledipasvir reacted with related potential against Helicase, RdRp and Protease from both virus HCV and COVID19.
+This projected the potential of anti-HCV drugs for inhibition of the COVID19 virus.
 While ergotamine used in the present study proposes significant binding against all three COVID19 proteins but no promising binding evident with HCV.
 This suggests the presence of a specific binding site present in COVID19 which might be absent in HCV.